Oliverwhite986/Tailor-Brands-Coupon/README.md

-# Tailor Brands Coupon (2025) → Get Up to 70% Off on Plans
+# Tailor Brands Coupon (2025): Get 70% Discount on First order

 Looking for a working **Tailor Brands coupon** in 2025?